LeafCutterLabs/miniMACRO5/ASSEMBLY.md

 ## Step 5a (optional) - Check for electrical continuity
 Using a multimeter check for electrical continuity before soldering the Pro Micro into place.
 There are connections under the Pro Micro and it is better to know if a repair is needed before soldering the Pro Micro into place!

+## Step 6 (optional) - Solder RGB light strip
+If using an RGB light strip (e.g. the MS2812b) solder that to the VCC/DATA/GND holes on the board.
+The solder shou

-## Step 6 - Solder Pro Micro to Pro Micro Headers
+## Step 7 - Solder Pro Micro to Pro Micro Headers
 Solder in the Pro Micro (USB port is oriented up).
 Note that if you're not using the v3b case you'll need to screw the miniMACRO5 into the case before soldering the Pro Micro in place.
 ![](photos/promicro.jpg)

-## Step 7 (optional) - Solder RGB light strip
-If using an RGB light strip (e.g. the MS2812b) solder that to the VCC/DATA/GND headers on the board.

 ## Step 8 - Mount components into case
 Lower the completed board into the v3b case.
 The Arduino Pro Micro should fit between the supports and the reset button should line up with the hole in the base.
 Using M2 screws, secure the board into place.